-Go to Advanced on the partition settings and click test.
-You will get a pop-up message that tells you that your connection test is successful.
+2 Go to Advanced on the partition settings and click Test.
+You get a message that tells you that your connection test is successful.

-Support for erasure coding in a scale-out file system for an LTR use case over S3 protocol
+Support for erasure coding in a scale-out file system for an LTR use case over the S3 protocol

-Support for erasure coding in a scale-out file system for an LTR use case over S3 protocol is a technical preview feature in this release.
+Erasure coding support in a scale-out file system for an LTR use case over the S3 protocol is provided as a technical preview feature in this release.

-A scale-out file system can be created with an erasure-coded layout for an LTR use case.
+You can create a scale-out file system with an erasure-coded layout for an LTR use case.